Emergency vehicle lighting: Canada

+Saskatchewan allows red lights with sirens or red and blue lights with sirens for the Personally Owned Vehicles of firefighters and emergency medical first responders.
+They may receive authorization to do so if their local municipality created a local bylaw that permits the use of red lights with sirens or red and blue lights with sirens in Firefighters' Personally Owned Vehicles.
+Firefighters or emergency medical first responders who are permitted to use red lights with sirens or red and blue lights with sirens in their personal vehicles must undergo a special training course called the SEVO (Saskatchewan Emergency Vehicle Operator's) course.
+Firefighters or medical responders' Personally Owned Vehicles are treated as emergency vehicles under Saskatchewan law, meaning that they can disregard, ignore, violate, and break normal traffic and road rules and signs, such as exceeding the speed limit, driving on the wrong side of the road, going past a red traffic signal, etc. Traffic must pull to the right and stop for a personally owned volunteer fire or medical responder's vehicle.

 Quebec allows red for off-road vehicles used within an off-road trail by trails security officers.

 Utility vehicles generally use amber.
 Ontario and Newfoundland use blue lights for snowplows, while Alberta uses amber and red for snowplows, and has a public awareness campaign advising motorists that “flashing amber and red means snowplow ahead”.
 Alberta also allows red lights on certain classes of utility vehicles, such as natural gas utilities which may need to disconnect a gas line in an emergency.

 While funeral vehicles may also use amber, more recently, some funeral vehicles in Ontario, and more recently Alberta; have begun using purple lights for identification.
 Often, as a courtesy, motorists yield to funeral processions.
 However, they are not required to by law.

+After a successful one year pilot project in Alberta, in which an exemption allowed for the use of blue lights for tow truck operators (and related roadside support vehicles), the Alberta Department of Transportation further extended the exemption that allows for the use of blue lights on tow trucks for another 5 years, until February 29, 2028.
+Tow truck & support vehicle operators employing blue flashing lights must install and operate them in tandem with flashing amber lights, blue lights alone may not be used.
+The flashing blue lights may only be used when stopped.